Sustainability ESG Management: The Environment / Environmental Considerations during Business Operations

 Resource Recycling (Waste)

-In order to build a recycling-oriented society, our Group is working to reduce waste emissions and improve recycling rates.
-Our medium- to long-term target for waste generation reduction is to achieve a “recycling rate of 96% or higher by FY2031 and a 92% reduction in final disposal by fiscal 2026.
+In order to create a recycling-oriented society, the Group works to reduce waste and improve recycling rates.
+Our medium- to long-term goals to reduce waste are a “recycling rate of at least 96% in FY2031, and at least a 92% reduction in final disposal volume by FY2026 compared to FY2001.”

 Main Initiatives